All about the espresso machine

 Extraction

-When you have an espresso machine that allows you to adjust the values, baristas get creative and play with them to achieve the recipe that they like best for a particular type of coffee, whether to highlight certain flavors or others, or to achieve greater or lesser density.
+When you have an espresso machine that allows you to adjust the values, baristas get creative and play with them to achieve the recipe that they like best for a given type of coffee, whether to highlight certain flavors or others, or to achieve greater or lesser density.
 At NOMAD, our baristas prepare and taste all the coffees on a daily basis and modulate the recipes according to the results of each test.
 The espresso should be within a range of 9-10 TDS (Total Dissolved Solids) and an extraction percentage of 19 and 23%.